tienducitt/slide/innodb-mvcc/slide/PITCHME.md

 ## Page Header
 * PAGE_MAX_TRX_ID: the highest ID of a transaction which might have changed a record on the page (only set for secondary indexes) |
 * If PAGE_MAX_TRX_ID of a page is smaller than `up_limit_id`, all index records in that page is visible for all transaction. |
-* Or else, InnoDB need to check for visibility in cluster index. |
+* Or else, InnoDB need to check for visibility in clustered index. |

 ---
 ## DEMO